ung0v/ai-sdk-v5-crash-course/exercises/02-agents/02.04-mcp-via-stdio/problem/readme.md

 ## Steps To Complete

-- [ ] Get a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and add it to your `.env` file
+- [ ] Get a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and add it to your `.env` file.
+Make it readonly if you like.

 - [ ] Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) if you don't have it already